The California Civil Codes That Protect Domestic Violence Victims’ Housing Rights

 Contact a San Jose Domestic Violence Attorney for Housing Help

 If you are living with your abuser or they have access to your home, there are steps you can change to take that and regain your safety.
 Learning and executing your legal rights can be challenging, but the experienced San Jose domestic violence attorneys at Foster Hsu, LLP can help.
-Contact us to schedule a free consultation today by calling our offices at 408-841-7200.
+Contact us to schedule a consultation today by calling our offices at 408-841-7200.